suneetnangia/wasm-orchestration-with-spin/docs/dev.md

 #### Initial Setup

-Run the `make` command in root of the repo.
+Run the `make` command in root of the repo to deploy the k3d cluster and workloads using mqtt for communication between the apps.
+If you rather prefer to utilize pub/sub communication via Redis, run `make redis_communication` instead.

 This command does the following:

 1. Deploys k3d cluster called **wasm-cluster** including Spin's Containerd shim on the nodes.
+2. Deploys communication infrastructure (Redis and Mosquitto).
+    - Deploys Mosquitto Mqtt Broker as a pod.
-2. Deploys Redis-Stack as a pod, which contains Redis server and web UI.
+    - Deploys Redis-Stack as a pod, which contains Redis server and web UI.
 3. Deploys workload apps which demonstrate a simple asynchronous order process.
-4. Forwards ports to the host machine to allow http endpoints of apps (port 8002) and Redis-Stack UX (port 8001) can be accessed via localhost.
+4. Forwards ports to the host machine to allow http endpoints of apps (port 8002) and Mosquitto Mqtt Broker (port 1883) or Redis-Stack UX (port 8001) can be accessed via localhost.

 ##### (optionally) Single Spin App Change Loop

 Follow these steps to test your changes quickly, when you make iterative changes to Spin apps:

-1. Increment the version in the spin.toml in the app folder, e.g. `apps/orderprocessor/spin.toml`
+1. Increment the version in the spin.toml in the app folder, e.g. `apps/mqtt/orderprocessor/spin.toml`
-2. Run the `make` command in the app folder, e.g. `apps/orderprocessor`.
+2. Run the `make` command in the app folder, e.g. `apps/mqtt/orderprocessor`.

 We read the version from the spin.toml file, update the deploy.yaml and use this version as new image tag for the Spin app that is going to be imported and deployed into the k3d cluster.

-#### Test the Sample Workloads (`Make Test` coming soon)
+#### Test the Sample Workloads

+##### Automated Test

+You can simply run `make run_integration_tests` to run the automated integration tests against the deployed workloads.

+If you changed anything in your implemention, you can run `make test` to clean the cluster and re-deploy the whole solution including a final run of the integration test.

+##### Manual Test

 Test the sample solution **from the host machine** as follows: